KFFData/COVID-19-Data/Country Trend Data/README.md

 This folder contains all the data powering the upcoming KFF Global COVID-19 Trackers.
 These dashboards will replace the current global COVID-19 tracker which can be found [here](https://www.kff.org/coronavirus-covid-19/fact-sheet/coronavirus-tracker/).
 These upcoming dashboards will only contain select data, to limit large data files.
 However, the full data sets can be found here.

 ## Cases/Deaths
 This dashboard contains information related to COVID-19 cases and deaths globally.
 Data is sourced from the Johns Hopkins University, World Bank, United Nations, and the World Health Organization.
 The data for this dashboard can be found under **global_covid_metrics.csv**.
+Because of GitHub file size limits, this data has been separated into two datasets: global_covid_metrics2020.csv (containing 2020 data) and global_covid_metrics2021.csv (containing 2021 data).

 ### Codebook